jupinter/MTA-demo2/README.md

 # MTA-demo2
-The demo of MTA, the title is ‘A Realistic 3D Articulatory Animation System For Emotional Visual Pronunciation’
+The repository is the demo of MTAP-D-16-01413.
+The title is ‘A Realistic 3D Articulatory Animation System For Emotional Visual
+Pronunciation’ The file of '视频3-最终.mp4' is the demo.
+If you want to watch the demo, just download from the website.